lifemapper/core/docs/adminUser/tuning.rst

   `number_of_concurrent_makeflows = number_of_cores_on_frontend / 2`

+  Add / edit the value of "MAX_MAKEFLOWS" in the [LmServer - Matt Daemon] section of the site config file with this value.

   There exists a threshold where adding additional Makeflow instances is no longer helpful and can, in fact, delay results for individual workflows.
 Additionally, the number of concurrent Makeflows should not oversubscribe the memory resources available on the machine.
 So a more complete equation for the optimum